<< Click to Display Table of Contents >> OAuth 2.0 configuration with Azure AD for the Work Portal |

 This authentication mechanism introduces the concept of an id_token, which is a security token that allows for due verification of the identity of the user while obtaining some of his/her basic profile information.

 Because OpenId extends OAuth 2.0 it also enables applications to securely acquire access_tokens.
-Access_tokens allows you to access resources that are secured by an authorization server.
+The Access_tokens allow users to access resources that are secured by an authorization server.

 Currently supported standards in this mechanism are: OpenId v1.0, relying on the OAuth 2.0 authorization flow.